5 min read

 ✓ greater range of functions

 Direct Routing allows you to combine the collaboration benefits of Microsoft Teams with the rich phone system features of a cloud phone system.
-This way, you're not limited to basic telephony as with Calling Plans, but experience the best of both worlds in one application.
+This way, you're not limited to basic telephony as with Calling Plans but experience the best of both worlds in one application.

-Using Microsoft Teams as a phone system with Voice for Teams
+Using Microsoft Teams as a phone system with Voice for Teams by Enreach

 With our solution Voice for Teams, you only need the MS Teams client for all your communications.
 Internal and external phone calls, as well as chat, video, and file sharing, are all done in Microsoft Teams.